Leave a Comment

-There is food for the mind, food for thought, food for the body and spiritual nourishment.
+There is food for the mind; food for thought; food for the body; and spiritual nourishment.
 We can digest information or experience, the latter being food for our growth as an individual.
 Food can represent any of these.
-Something you might take or are taking into yourself – such as experience of a relationship – qualities of another person – sexual pleasure – social pleasure.
-The dream might also be a warning about health in regard to what is eaten.
-So eating strange things can suggest you are taking that into yourself and digesting it – learning from it or absorbing it.
+Something we might take or are taking into ourselves – such as experience of a relationship – qualities of another person – sexual pleasure – social pleasure, or warning about health in regard to what is eaten.

-A meal Taking in life; absorbing something of life and the world; being enriched.
+A meal: Taking in life experience.
+Absorbing something of life and the world, being enriched.
 If you are with others, then it might reflect something about the way you relate socially to others.
 It could also be a sharing of life and experience with others.

 Sharing a meal: Sharing sustenance with others.
 In the ritual of the mass, it shows the recognition of sharing life with all others – being sustained by the flow of life as substance and energy.